drtyhlpr/rpi23-gen-image/README.md

 Build and install the latest RPi 0/1/2/3 Linux kernel.
 Currently only the default RPi 0/1/2/3 kernel configuration is used.

 ##### `CROSS_COMPILE`="arm-linux-gnueabihf-"
-This sets the cross compile enviornment for the compiler.
+This sets the cross-compile environment for the compiler.

 ##### `KERNEL_ARCH`="arm"
 This sets the kernel architecture for the compiler.